Eclipses in mythology and culture: West African mythology

+Superstitions

+Pregnancy

+In some cultures, eclipses are thought to harm pregnant women and their children.
+They are said to cause birthmarks or birth defects.
+These beliefs are most commonly found in Hispanic countries particularly Mexico, and India, most prevalent in rural areas.

+In Mexican superstitions, pregnant women wear a pin on their shirts or carry something metal near their wombs, and to wear red underwear or ribbons.

 Modern secular practices

 Eclipse chasing

 A dedicated group of eclipse chasers have pursued the observation of solar eclipses when they occur around Earth.
 A person who chases eclipses is known as an umbraphile, meaning shadow lover.
-Umbraphiles travel for eclipses and use various tools to help view the Sun including solar viewing glasses, also known as eclipse glasses, as well as telescopes.
+Umbraphiles travel for eclipses and use various tools to help view the Sun, including solar viewing glasses, also known as eclipse glasses, as well as telescopes.

 Educational outreach

 Solar and lunar eclipses are often used by educational institutions as events for public outreach about astronomy.
-Lunar eclipses, which are visible by about half the planet at once, are relatively small-scale events for individual organizations and simple to plan for.
+Lunar eclipses, which are visible by about half the planet at once, are relatively small-scale events for individual organisations and simple to plan for.
 In areas with extreme levels of light pollution, stargazing may be impossible and so educational stargazing is necessarily restricted to lunar eclipses.
 By studying lunar phases and eclipses, students can learn about the sizes and relative distances between the Sun, Earth, and Moon.

-Solar eclipses happen at midday in narrow visibility bands, which allows educational organizations to plan daytime outreach events that will naturally reach large crowds.
-Astronomy educators often feel an obligation to ensure eclipse viewers use solar viewing glasses, and utilize outreach events to distribute glasses and encourage compliance.
-Where both a total and annular solar eclipse can be seen in relatively quick succession, outreach events can discuss the effect of the elliptical shapes of the Earth and Moon's orbits on the magnitude of eclipse.
-As solar eclipses trace indiscriminately across swaths of continents, rural and impoverished areas in their path can benefit from greater attention paid to educating on astronomy and science in the area.
+Solar eclipses happen during daylight hours in narrow visibility bands, which allows educational organizations to plan daytime outreach events that will naturally reach large crowds.
+Astronomy educators often feel an obligation to ensure eclipse viewers use solar viewing glasses and utilise outreach events to distribute glasses and encourage compliance.
+Where both a total and annular solar eclipse can be seen in relatively quick succession, outreach events can discuss the effect of the elliptical shapes of the Earth's and Moon's orbits on the magnitude of the eclipse.
+As solar eclipses trace indiscriminately across swaths of continents, rural and impoverished areas in their path can benefit from greater attention paid to educating on astronomy and science in these areas.

 Eclipses have also been opportunities for citizen science.
 As brief but geographically diverse events, it is difficult to organize traditional experiments across the entire viewing area.
 Crowd-sourced experiments have included a test of radio wave propagation, plant and animal reactions, and air temperature measurements.